turingschool/curriculum/source/paths/elevate/how_heroku_works.markdown

 ### Heroku as Git Remote

 If you're using Git, then shipping code to Heroku is easy.
 A Git repository typically has one or more remotes.
-These often have names like `origin` and point to the places where you host and share code with colleagues, like Github.
+These often have names like `origin` and point to the places where you host and share code with colleagues, like GitHub.

 You can think of Heroku as a big Git server.
 When you "create" an application, the end result is that you have a new Git server that you can push code to.